t83714/Active-Record-Node/README.md

 * get(columnName) : Get the value of one column of the target table.
 * commit() : Save any possible changes to database.
     * Will return the promise of the requested operation.
 Use `await` expression to pause the operation until the Promise is fulfilled or rejected.
+    * If commit involves `insert` operation, the promise will be resolved to the newly generated ID for an auto increment primary key.
+Otherwise, the promise will be resolved to `undefined`.
 * delete() : Delete the relevant record from database.
     * Will return the promise of the requested operation.
 Use `await` expression to pause the operation until the Promise is fulfilled or rejected.